 223. Insured persons to lodge statements

-(1) A person liable to pay duty on a premium under section 213(b) (an “insured person”) must lodge a statement in the approved form on or before the 21st day after the end of the month, or each month, in which the person paid the premium, or an instalment of the premium.
+(1) A person liable to pay duty on a premium under section 213(b) (an insured person) must lodge a statement in the approved form on or before the 21st day after the end of the month, or each month, in which the person paid the premium, or an instalment of the premium.

 (2) A person that does not lodge a statement in accordance with subsection (1) commits an offence.